PromptVision-AI/llm-chatbot/README.md

    - Uses model CPU offloading
    - Enables xformers for memory-efficient attention
    - Implements VAE tiling for processing larger images
+   - Uses garbage collection and CUDA cache clearing

 4. **Preprocessing:**
-   - Ensures image dimensions are multiples of 8 (required by VAE)
+   - Image dimensions are verified/adjusted to multiples of 8 (required by VAE)
+   - Images larger than VAE thresholds are resized
-   - Prepares mask with blurring and thresholding for smoother blending
+   - Mask is prepared with Gaussian blur (sigmaX=3, sigmaY=3) and thresholding (127)
-   - Handles resolution consistency between image and mask
+   - Handles resolution consistency between image and mask using PIL.Image.resize

 **Input:**
 ```json